kylesmile1103/Learn-Frida/README.md

 In other words, it allows you to inject your own code and to programmatically and interactively inspect and change running processes.
 Frida doesn’t need access to source code and can be used on iOS and Android devices that aren’t jailbroken or rooted.
 It lets you do all of this through APIs available from Objective-C, which are also exposed to higher-level languages through bindings.

+### Why using Frida?

+As far as I know, Frida is a framework designed for >developers, reverse-engineers, and security researchers to monitor and debug running processes.
+It also enables programmers, software and security professionals to execute their own JS scripts into other processes.

+Use

 ## Getting ready

 ### Frida-tools